mesut2ooo/NetLearn/README.md

 ---

-## Tech stack

-* Frontend: HTML, CSS, JavaScript (vanilla or framework depending on implementation)
-* Backend: (specify what you used: e.g., Flask/Express/Django) — put the backend technology here
-* Database: SQLite / MySQL / PostgreSQL (depending on your setup)
-* Authentication: session-based login; password hashing (bcrypt)

-*(Edit the above to match your actual implementation — replace placeholders.)*

----

 ## Features

 * Full CRUD for articles from admin panel.
 * User registration and login.
 * Contact form with server-side validation.
 * Responsive design with RTL layout.
-* Simple search across articles.

 ---